New! Ketamine Infusions at SPS

 - Our services can be conducted in 30 minutes and are 100%billable to insurance

 - We work in conjunction, and provide coordination with, your existing team of medical and mental health providers

 - Already tried Ketamine?
 If your first ketamine was unpleasant, or you were labeled a “non-responder,” our KetaTherapy team can troubleshoot and get treatment back on track.

 - We provide COVID safe face-to-face care in a comfortable, soothing, therapeutic environment

-A message from our Clinical Director, Jason LaHood:
+A message from the founder of KetaTherapy, Jason LaHood:

 It soon became clear, however, that Ketamine infusions alone would alleviate symptoms but would not heal underlying issues.
 I set out to design a psychotherapy protocol to optimize the effects of Ketamine infusions for people suffering from depression, PTSD, anxiety, and ‘psychache.’